bigml/mbase/doc/mnl/mcs_data_rend.md

  * value(equal to confignode's value)
       outnode's value = hdf_get_value(datanode, value)
       value=__value__ for the whole datanode
+      value=__1stc__.xxx to get value from datanode's first child's xxx xxx can be NULL, and each value have only one of it at most

  * require=true
       return error if hdf_get_value(datanode, value) == NULL